nondescryptid/opendoc-state-court-judgments/2019_SGDC_82/report.md

 9       This leads to a preliminary matter in the RAs that I will deal with here.
 The Defendant contends that the order in which the DR decided to hear the three applications prejudiced the outcome of the applications against the Defendant.

-10     The Defendant points out that the DR had noted preliminarily that “_it was fairer and more sensible to hear arguments on all three applications before making my orders”.[\[note: 12\]](#Ftn_12)_The Defendant says that subsequently however, in his decision, the DR had:
+10     The Defendant points out that the DR had noted preliminarily that “_it was fairer and more sensible to hear arguments on all three applications before making my orders”.[^12]_The Defendant says that subsequently however, in his decision, the DR had:

 a.
-First struck out the Defendant’s counterclaim in the DC Suit (the subject matter of RA97);[\[note: 13\]](#Ftn_13)
+First struck out the Defendant’s counterclaim in the DC Suit (the subject matter of RA97);[^13]

 b.
-Then, considered the Plaintiff’s application for summary judgment before the Defendant’s consolidation application and took the view that only if summary judgment were denied would he go on to consider the Defendant’s consolidation application (the subject matter of RA96);[\[note: 14\]](#Ftn_14)
+Then, considered the Plaintiff’s application for summary judgment before the Defendant’s consolidation application and took the view that only if summary judgment were denied would he go on to consider the Defendant’s consolidation application (the subject matter of RA96);[^14]

 c.
-Finally, allowed summary judgment to be entered against the Defendant in the DC Suit and completely left the Defendant’s consolidation application unconsidered (the subject matter of RA95).[\[note: 15\]](#Ftn_15)
+Finally, allowed summary judgment to be entered against the Defendant in the DC Suit and completely left the Defendant’s consolidation application unconsidered (the subject matter of RA95).[^15]

 11     The Defendant says that in deciding right at the outset to strike out the Defendant’s counterclaim, he placed the Defendant at a disadvantage when the court eventually had to consider the summary judgment application because the Defendant would be, at that point, devoid of a defence of set-off (because the counterclaim in the DC Suit had been struck out).
 The Defendant complains that the approach taken by the DR rendered the Defendant’s consolidation application nugatory, effectively deciding against the Defendant without even considering the merits of the Defendant’s consolidation application.
 The Defendant contends that the prejudice suffered by the Defendant pursuant to the approach taken by the DR is significantly larger than that which the Plaintiff might suffer if the court had granted consolidation and subsequently denied the Defendant’s summary judgment application.
 This is because, even if summary judgment were denied, the Plaintiff would still have a chance to make out its case against the Defendant at trial.
-However, if summary judgment were granted against the Defendant, the Defendant would be completely shut out from making its defence.[\[note: 16\]](#Ftn_16)
+However, if summary judgment were granted against the Defendant, the Defendant would be completely shut out from making its defence.[^16]

-12     The Defendant submits that the fairest and most logical approach is:[\[note: 17\]](#Ftn_17)
+12     The Defendant submits that the fairest and most logical approach is:[^17]

 a.
 First, to consider the consolidation application for moving and/or combining the MC Suit with the DC Suit;